 When not working Sade chairs the Race, Inclusivity and Diversity committee of her daughter’s school, and works as a Birth Doula.
 Sade is a native of Brooklyn, NY graduated with a BA from Howard University and resides in D.C.

-Rosa joined the Forward Together team in April 2016 as the Grants Manager working from the Portland office.
+Rosa joined the Forward Together team as the Grants Manager working from the Portland office.
 As the Grants Manager, Rosa helps to develop, implement and administrate institutional fundraising strategies for Forward Together and its programs.
 Most recently, she served as the Development and Communications Director at the Illinois Caucus for Adolescent Health where she implemented new strategies and systems to secure necessary resources to sustain programming and developed an organizational approach to grassroots fundraising.
 During her time at ICAH, Rosa served on the leadership team of the organization where she nurtured a supportive, inventive and dynamic team with an equal focus on the big and small picture, grounded in the organization’s mission and values.
 Prior to ICAH, Rosa served as the Development and Communications Manager at Western States Center where she focused on grants management and social media communication.
 Rosa is committed to volunteering in philanthropy and has been part of the grant making committee of McKenzie River Gathering (MRG) Foundation and the pilot Giving Project of the Crossroads Foundation.
 She holds a double BA in Latin American and Latina/o Studies and Spanish from DePaul University and an MA in Ethnic Studies from San Francisco State University.
 Rosa is a Mami of twins and enjoys powerlifting and Virgen de Guadalupe iconography.

 Malika is guiding the mission of Women Engaged to empower women and youth of color to become impactful leaders, key decision-makers and effective agents for social change.
 A feminist researcher and reproductive justice and human rights advocate, she has worked for more than a decade both nationally and internationally with such organizations as Political Research Associates, Choice USA, National Center for Human Rights Education, and Spelman College Women’s Research and Resource Center, developing and managing projects that focus on reproductive justice and LGBT rights for communities of color.